 Gastrointestinal Disorders: Abdominal discomfort, constipation, diarrhea, dysphagia, gastritis, intestinal ischemia, rectal hemorrhage

-Infections and Infestations: Nasopharyngitis, upper respiratory tract infection, vaginal infection
+Infections: Nasopharyngitis, upper respiratory tract infection, vaginal infection

 Musculoskeletal and Connective Tissue Disorders: Joint stiffness, muscle twitching, myalgia